 You shouldn’t have to scroll through long lists of options or have your screen crowded with too many unnecessary buttons and links.
 So look for a free mobile site builder that keeps things simple.

-The Format iOS app makes it easy to get your online portfolio started quickly.
+The Format iOS app makes it easy to get your online portfolio website started quickly.
 You simply choose a theme to get your site up and running.
 It will throw in some placeholder photos so you can see the layout right away; then, you can start uploading your work or customizing the site layout right away.

 It also has a clear and uncluttered interface.
 There’s a navbar along the bottom with four easy-to-understand buttons for managing your pages, blog, site menu, and settings.